The-going/evlproject/content/dovetail/pipeline/porting/irqflow.md

 - `irq_eoi()`
 - `irq_unmask()`

-In most cases, no change is required, because _genirq_ ensures that a single CPU handles a given IRQ event by holding the per-descriptor `irq_desc::lock` spinlock across calls to those `irqchip` handlers, and such lock is automatically turned into a [mutable spinlock]({{%relref "dovetail/pipeline/usage/locking.md#new-spinlocks"
+For so-called _device interrupts_, no change is required, because the _genirq_ layer ensures that a single CPU at most handles a given IRQ event by holding the per-descriptor `irq_desc::lock` spinlock across calls to those `irqchip` handlers, and such lock is automatically turned into a [mutable spinlock]({{%relref "dovetail/pipeline/usage/locking.md#new-spinlocks" %}}) when pipelining interrupts.
+In other words, those handlers are properly serialized, running with interrupts disabled in the CPU as their non-pipelined implementation expects it.

-%}}) when pipelining interrupts.
-In other words, those handlers are running interrupt-free as their non-pipelined implementation expects it.
+Unlike for device interrupts, per-CPU interrupt handling does not need to be serialized this way, since by definition, there cannot be multiple CPUs racing for access with such type of events.

 However, there might other reasons to fix up some of those handlers: